wgomezf/datasets/README.md

 # Datasets
-This repository includes synthetic and real-world datasets for evaluating machine learning algorithms.
-The datasets are provided in two kinds of formats, MAT files for Matlab, and text files.
+This repository includes nine synthetic and 28 real-world datasets for evaluating machine learning algorithms.
+All the real-world datasets were obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+The datasets are provided in two kinds of formats, MAT files for Matlab, and text files:

-Datasets stored in MAT files have the following variables:
+* Datasets stored in MAT files have the following variables:
 * Xtr - Training data.
 It is a matrix of size D x Ntrain.
 * Ytr - Training class labels.
 It is a vector of size 1 x Ntrain.
 * Xtt - Test data.
 It is a matrix of size D x Ntest.